Sulk: Writing and composition

-The bulk of Sulk was written and recorded in the same sessions for compilation album Fourth Drawer Down (1981), and the bizarre antics in the studio were a result of the band experimenting with ways of creating new sounds.
+The bulk of Sulk was written and recorded in the same sessions as for the compilation album Fourth Drawer Down (1981), and the bizarre antics in the studio were a result of the band experimenting with ways of creating new sounds.
 Rankine said, "We were constantly thinking of what we could do to make this sound different, what can we do with the tools that we've got—which was the musicians.
 We were the tools.
 It wasn't just for the sake of being different.
 But we'd look up lists of instruments and go, 'What the hell is a jangle piano?'
 The next day this piano would suddenly arrive with all these little metal bits.
 And that's what we used on 'Party Fears Two', for the intro."
 He also described their restructuring of the traditional drum kit to create an attention-grabbing sound: "What we did on ["Bap de la Bap"] and quite a lot of the songs on Sulk was take away all the tom-toms and make the whole drum kit out of snare drums.
 So there'd be a seven-inch metal snare drum as the snare and a five-inch copper snare as one of the toms, and then maybe a real deep nine-inch black beauty made out of ebony as another tom-tom.
 So it made the whole thing really explosive."

 Mackenzie's lyrics on Sulk are often cryptic and ambiguous.
 Speaking to NME at the time of the album's release about the band's biggest hit single, Mackenzie said, "'Party Fears' could be about a whole lot of things.
 It could be about a husband and wife arguing with each other.
 It could be about communism and conservatism, political party extremes.
 It could be about schizophrenics.
 The lyrics of a song like that go deliberately to the extremes to get something across, like an actor using a heavy hand gesture when he speaks a line."

 According to Rankine, "'Nude Spoons' was about an acid trip Bill had had when he was fifteen or sixteen.
 Apparently, the spoons were copulating and there was a war going on between the spoons and the plastic flowers in the pot next to them."
 Rankine believed that "Club Country" was Mackenzie's response to attending the New Romantic clubs at the time and finding the scene to be very superficial.

+Cover

+The stylised cover of the album was designed and shot by the English music photographer Peter Ashworth in an out-of-season summer house in South London, with Mackenzie and Rankine sitting on park benches covered by dust sheets.
+Regarding the shoot, Alan Rankine was quoted in an interview by The Guardian, 'Its cover featured Rankine pulling what he later described as a "mental" face, in an attempt to convey "the sort of sultry sumptuousness of the music".'

+A digitised version of the image was chosen for inclusion in the National Portrait Gallery's permanent collection.